Fritzforcode/PyPenguin/BTW.md

 # TODO
 explore and possibly translate extensionData

-maybe rename assets and put into folder structure
- - use url representation for file names (e.g. %20 for SPACE)

-maybe remove "sampleCount"

-maybe translate currentValue for cetain types

 add other monitor types

 direction into range 180 to -180

-test variable overlapping detection

-can var "currentValue" be boolean or null too?

 move cloud emoji validation from deoptimize/varables_lists.py into validator.py

 update documentation

+explore other text input fields (if they require a min length of 1)

+maybe remove "sampleCount"

+maybe translate currentValue for cetain types

 maybe validate json files before reading them

-research bitmapResolution further

-explore other text input fields (if they require a min length of 1)

 maybe hide input when in block-only mode? needs research